Phoenix Suns: 2008–2010: Ups and downs

 On June 9, 2008, Terry Porter was named head coach of the Phoenix Suns, succeeding Mike D'Antoni.
-Porter was an assistant coach of the Detroit Pistons when he was let go after the Pistons were eliminated by the Boston Celtics in the 2008 NBA Eastern Conference Finals.
+Porter was an assistant coach of the Detroit Pistons when he was let go after the Pistons were eliminated by the Boston Celtics in the 2008 NBA Eastern Conference finals.
 During the off-season, the Suns had difficulties signing free agents because of being over the luxury tax.
 They made attempts to sign a backup point guard, Tyronn Lue; however, he decided to sign with the Bucks for more money.
 The Suns selected Robin Lopez (15th overall pick out of Stanford) in the 2008 NBA draft and acquired Goran Dragić, who was originally picked by the rival San Antonio Spurs.

 On February 16, 2009, the Suns fired Porter and he was succeeded by Alvin Gentry.
 The Suns were expected to make the transition back to the up-tempo style basketball nicknamed the "7 Seconds or Less" or "Run and Gun" style.
-On February 18, Gentry began his head coaching tenure with a 140–100 blowout over the Clippers at home.
+On February 18, Gentry began his head coaching tenure with a 140–100 win over the Clippers at home.
 Six Suns players scored in double digits, led by Leandro Barbosa's 24 points.
 The Suns led by as much as 50 points during the game and were without their swingman Jason Richardson who was serving a one-game suspension.
 However, this offense cost them their defense, allowing over 107 points per game, 27th in the league.
 The Suns scored 140 in the next two games.
 On February 20, Amar'e Stoudemire underwent eye surgery and was out for eight weeks.
 They went 18–13 under Gentry in the last 31 games.
 At the end of the season, the Suns missed the playoffs with a 46–36 record.

 During the 2009–10 season, the Suns played a far more balanced style of basketball and finished with a 54–28 record.
-The Suns advanced to the NBA's Western Conference Finals, eliminating the Portland Trail Blazers in six games and the San Antonio Spurs in four games, including an explosive performance by Goran Dragić in game three against the Spurs, scoring 23 points in the fourth quarter.
-The Suns faced the Lakers in the Western Conference Finals but lost in six games.
+The Suns advanced to the NBA's Western Conference finals, eliminating the Portland Trail Blazers in six games and the San Antonio Spurs in four games, including an explosive performance by Goran Dragić in game three against the Spurs, scoring 23 points in the fourth quarter.
+The Suns faced the Lakers in the Western Conference finals but lost in six games.

 On June 15, 2010, Kerr resigned as general manager of the Suns and opted to return as an analyst for TNT effective June 30, 2010.
 In the wake of Kerr's decision to leave the club, senior vice president of basketball operations David Griffin told managing partner Robert Sarver he did not want to be a candidate to replace Kerr and left when his contract expired on June 30.
 The last moves of both Steve Kerr and David Griffin were drafting players Gani Lawal and Dwayne Collins with the second-round draft picks that they had in the 2010 NBA draft.